Robert Hermon-Hodge, 1st Baron Wyfold: Parliamentary career

 He returned to the Commons for a third time when he won a by-election in March 1909 at Croydon.
 Re-elected at the ensuing poll in January 1910, he stood down for the election in December of the same year.

 In May 1917, Valentine Fleming, the sitting MP for Henley, was killed fighting on the Western Front.
 An election was announced and Hermon-Hodge was returned unopposed for his old seat at the by-election in June.
 He retired from parliament at the post-war general election in 1918.
 In May 1919 he was raised to the peerage as Baron Wyfold, of Accrington in the County Palatine of Lancaster and participated in the Lords 34 times, all before 1931.
 His son did so 13 times all in the 1937-1938 period.

 Life outside parliament

 He enjoyed the life of a country gentleman at the family estate of Wyfold Court, near Reading, Berkshire.
 He was an enthusiastic sportsman, being a member of various hunts in Berkshire and South Oxfordshire.
 He also participated in deer-stalking, shooting and fishing.
 He attended the Henley Regatta each year, and is remembered in the name of the Wyfold Challenge Cup.
 He was also a leading freemason and was for thirty years a member of the Queen's Own Oxfordshire Hussars.

-He was honorary colonel of the regiment at the time of his death.
+He was in command of the Oxfordshire Yeomanry during the Second Boer War.
+He was placed under orders to proceed to South Africa, but was forbidden by his medical advisers to undertake any active service.
+He remained honorary colonel of the regiment at the time of his death.

-He had seven sons, two of whom died in the First World War, and one daughter.
+He had seven sons-two of whom died in the First World War-and one daughter.
 His wife died in 1929, and Lord Wyfold died in June 1937, aged 85.